-Up ahead, a homeless Black man is sitting on the grass, writing on a newspaper with a worn-down Sharpie.
+Up ahead, a homeless Black man sits on the grass, writing on a newspaper with a worn-down Sharpie.
 I stumble before him, breaking my fall with an outstretched hand.
-The paper shifts and I see what he’s written:
+The paper shifts; I see what he’s written:

 THERE ARE OTHER WORLDS THAN THESE.

 I hear myself screaming, feel myself running.
-I sprint across the street and onto some turf, glimpsing a whirl of trees before I trip and fall into a pond.
+I sprint across the street and onto the grass, glimpsing a whirl of trees before I trip and fall into a pond.
 Cold water invades my ears, turning everything blurry before the world goes dark.

 I’m lying on my back, completely soaked.
 A dreadlocked head looms above me, silhouetted by the glare of the afternoon sun.

-The homeless Black man crouches beside me.
-“You fell in the water and hit your head.”
+The Black man crouches beside me.
+“You fell in the water.
+Hit your head.”
 He nods at a rock-lined pond directly behind me.
 “I had to pull you out.”

 I look around.
 Chirping birds, pretty grass, towering trees…